cod-e-ash/RPGAutoScreen/README.md

   Main program that contains all the logic.

   * `CPYBK`
-  A copybook to store prototype definations and other.
+  A copybook to store prototype definitions and other.
 If you use any other library that RPGUTILS, please change the path in above RPG program for this copy book.

 ### Installing